 Delivery Director at SPD Technology

-“The customer-based SLA’s ability to cater specifically to individual customer needs, foster direct communication, and offer flexibility makes it the most common type of SLA for software development.”
+“The customer-based contract’s ability to cater specifically to individual customer needs, foster direct communication, and offer flexibility makes it the most common type of SLA for software development.”

 Service-Based SLA

-In case of signing a service-based SLA, the service offered in the contract can be used by all the customers who enter into an agreement.
-This kind of SLA defines the universally applicable performance metrics and service requirements, and it is standardized across all clients.
+In case of signing a service-based contract, the service offered can be used by all the customers who enter into an agreement.
+This kind of contract defines the universally applicable performance metrics and service requirements, and it is standardized across all clients.

 Multi-Level SLA